eugene-su/astromenace-1.4.0-cheats/README.md

 # astromenace-1.4.0-cheats
-Cheat patch for astromenace 1.4.0
+Cheat patch for astromenace 1.4.0 (with PKGBUILD for arch linux).